MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/vhf/nf-vhf-vhfdelete.md

 TRUE to return synchronously after deleting a device.
 In this case, Virtual HID Framework (VHF) does not return until the device is reported as missing to PnP Manager and <a href="/windows-hardware/drivers/ddi/vhf/nc-vhf-evt_vhf_cleanup">EvtVhfCleanup</a> callback function returns.

-FALSE is not valid.
+FALSE is reserved and should not be passed.
 See Remarks for more information.

 ## -remarks